ncoudray/DeepPATH/DeepPATH_code/README.md

 ```
 Installation should take just a few seconds.

+For the environment, see the 'requirements.txt' file.
+You can set the environment using “pip install -r requirements.txt”.
+Alternatively, if you are using anaconda, you should be able to run this in your environment with “conda install --yes --file requirements.txt”.

 ### Licence on our code
 This license only concerns the code fully written by us.